 Best MacBook for Performance and Battery Life

-We called the 16-inch MacBook Pro with M2 Max the "ultimate MacBook" and while you might think that means it belongs at the top of this list, the price makes it a choice you need to carefully consider despite how absolutely phenomenal it is.
+We called the 16-inch MacBook Pro with M3 Max the "new king of MacBooks" and while you might think that means it belongs at the top of this list, the price makes it a choice you need to carefully consider despite how phenomenal it is.

-Starting at $2,499 for the M2 Pro model and $3,099 for the M2 Max model, the 16-inch MacBook Pro isn't for everyone.
-However, if you are a creative professional or someone that just wants the biggest and best without concern over cost this absolutely belongs on your short list.
+Starting at $2,499 for the M3 Pro model and $3,499 for the M2 Max model, the 16-inch MacBook Pro isn't for everyone.
+However, if you are a creative professional or someone who just wants the biggest and best without concern over cost this belongs on your short list.

-The notebook’s design is virtually identical to the 2021 model, but that's not a complaint just yet.
+The notebook’s design is still virtually identical to the 2021 and early 2023 models, but that's not a complaint just yet.
 That means the new model retains the blessedly returned full HDMI and SDXC card reader.
-Battery life is absolutely mind-boggling at almost 19 hours on a charge in our test, it also delivers that show-stopping Super Retina XDR mini-LED display, a super comfortable keyboard, and an excellent audio system.
+Battery life is mind-boggling for a laptop this powerful at just over 18 hours on a charge in our test, it also delivers that show-stopping Super Retina XDR mini-LED display, a super comfortable keyboard, and an excellent audio system.

-While I still would recommend a gaming laptop with a discrete GPU for those that want the best overall gaming experience, but 16-inch MacBook Pro is finally at least competing in this realm enough that casual gamers will be happy.
+I still would recommend a gaming laptop with a discrete GPU for those who want the best overall gaming experience, but the 16-inch MacBook Pro is finally good enough to meet the needs of more casual gamers and there is evidence that things are only going to improve.

 Overall, the 16-inch MacBook Pro is one of the best laptops on the market and the only real hurdle a buyer needs to clear is that price.